-- (d) Reported to the Board on matters discussed and addressed at the Audit Committee meetings. - (e) Reviewed with the External Auditors, the audit planning memorandum, audit strategy and scope of work for the year. - (f) Reviewed with the Internal Auditors on their findings and recommendations with respect to system and control weaknesses and management's responses to these recommendations and actions taken to improve the system of internal control and procedures. - (g) Reviewed the status of compliance of the Company with the Malaysian Code of Corporate Governance, which are within the scope and function of the Audit Committee, for the purpose of disclosure in the Corporate Governance Overview Statement pursuant to the requirement of paragraph 15.25 of the MMLR. - (h) Briefed on the corporate liability provisions relating to the Malaysian Anti-Corruption Commission (Amendment) Act 2018. - (i) Considered the nomination of external auditors for recommendation to the Board for reappointment.
+- (d) Reported to the Board on matters discussed and addressed at the Audit Committee meetings. - (e) Reviewed with the External Auditors, the audit planning memorandum, audit strategy and scope of work for the year. - (f) Reviewed with the Internal Auditors on their findings and recommendations with respect to system and control weaknesses and management's responses to these recommendations and actions taken to improve the system of internal control and procedures. - (g) Reviewed the status of compliance of the Company with the Malaysian Code of Corporate Governance, which are within the scope and function of the Audit Committee, for the purpose of disclosure in the Corporate Governance Overview Statement pursuant to the requirement of paragraph 15.25 of the MMLR. - (h) Considered the nomination of external auditors for recommendation to the Board for reappointment.